yamini-deore/zepto-SQL-data-analysis-project/README.md

 Follow along with the YouTube video for full walkthrough. 👨‍💼

 👨‍💻 About the Author
-Hey, I’m Yamini Deore — a Data Analyst & Content Creator.
+Hey, I’m Yamini Deore — a Data Analyst.
 I break down complex data topics into simple.

 💡 Thanks for checking out the project!
 Your support means a lot — feel free to star ⭐ this repo.